albertopeam/clean-architecture/README.md

 ### App
 * app/places: shows a list of places near your current location
-* app/weather: shows the weather in a list of places.
+* app/weather/weather: shows the weather in a list of places.
+* app/weather/current: shows the weather in your current location.
 * app/uvindex: shows the ultraviolet index in your current location.
+* app/airquality: shows the air quality index in your current location.

 ### Extensions
 * UltravioletIndexWidget: shows the ultraviolet index in your current location on a widget.